GAERS: Development of two strains

-(ii) a strain of non epileptic control animals selected from the same initial breeding colony of Wistar rats and called the NEC.
+(ii) a strain of non epileptic control animals selected from the same initial breeding colony of Wistar rats and called the Non Epileptic Control or NEC.

 Since then, the GAERS has been recognized as a very predictive model for absence epilepsy, along with the WAG/Rij rat model.

-The colony, initially developed in Strasbourg (France), is maintained at the University of Grenoble Alpes (France) under Inserm licence.
+The colony, initially developed in Strasbourg, is maintained at the University of Grenoble Alpes, under Inserm licence and the supervision of Antoine Depaulis.